 Scientists can now provide the forest disturbance map and mortality estimation in a short period after the hurricanes.

-Hurricane Maria made landfall as a strong Category 4 storm in southeast Puerto Rico on September 20th, 2018.
+Hurricane Maria made landfall as a strong Category 4 storm in southeast Puerto Rico on September 20, 2018.
 The powerful storm traversed the island in a northwesterly direction causing widespread destruction.
 Dramatic changes in forest structure across the entire island were evident from pre- and post-Maria composited Landsat 8 images.
-A ΔNPV map for only the forested pixels illustrated significant spatial variability in disturbance, with emergent patterns associated with factors such as slope, aspect and elevation.
-An initial order-of-magnitude impact estimate based on remote sensing and previous field work indicated that Hurricane Maria may have caused mortality and severe damage to 23-31 million trees.
+A non-photosynthetic vegetation (ΔNPV) map for only the forested pixels illustrated significant spatial variability in disturbance, with emergent patterns associated with factors such as slope, aspect, and elevation.
+An initial order-of-magnitude impact estimate based on remote sensing and previous field work indicated that Hurricane Maria may have caused mortality and severe damage to 23 to 31 million trees.
 Additional field work and image analyses are required to further detail the impact of Hurricane Maria to Puerto Rico forests.

 The analyses and results from this work represent a rapid response capability following natural disasters impacting forested ecosystems.
 Datasets are publicly available, and a set of user interface tools is being developed for a variety of stakeholder end uses.